top of page

 But as I read more research, and then trialled strategies on my own children, I realised two things:

 1. Kids don’t need perfect parents.
-They need informed ones who can help kids develop wellbeing skills.
+They need informed ones who can help kids develop wellbeing skills EARLY.

 2. Science is powerful, but only when it’s explained in kid-sized pieces.